 - Stormwater improvements to Panther Hollow Lake will enable us to manage the depth of the lake and control the volume of water entering the combined sewer system.

-- The State Department of Environmental Protection (DEP) is requiring a dam permit for the lake.
+- The Pennsylvania Department of Environmental Protection (DEP) is requiring a dam permit for the lake.

 - We are working to obtain the necessary permits and meet safety regulations.

 Junction Hollow: Stormwater improvements will follow the path of the former Junction Hollow Stream.
 This portion of the project will channel rainwater, restore streambanks, and plant native and climate tolerant vegetation.